Bensikrac/PCFSACOS/README.md

    - Storage Layer: Storing Data Local / Cloud / Encryption Management
    - UI Layer: custom themes and other customization
    - Message Layer: Messaging between used Plugins

+##Who?
+  It is currently only a very experimental test developed occasionally by me.
+Don't expect anything fancy.
+If you want to contribute of some reason contact me somehow.